Approximability of dynamical systems between trees of spheres: Preliminaries

 Let $X$ be a finite set with at least 3 elements.
-A (projective) tree of spheres ${\cal T}$ marked by $X$ is the following data : \begin{itemize} \item a combinatorial tree $T$ whose leaves are the elements of $X$ and every internal vertex has at least valence $3$, \item for each internal vertex $v$ of $T$, an injection $i_v:E_v\to {\cal S}_v$ of the set of edges $E_v$ adjacent to $v$ into a topological sphere ${\cal S}_v$, and \item for every $v\in IV$ (internal vertex) of a projective structure on $\St_v$. \end{itemize} We use the notation $X_v := i_v(E_v)$ and define the map $a_v:X\to {\cal S}_v$ such that $a_v(x) := i_v(e)$ if $x$ and $e$ lie in the same connected component of $T-\{v\}$.
-We denote by $[v,v']$ the path between $v$ and $v'$ including these vertices and by $]v,v'[$ the path $[v,v']$ minus the two vertices $v$ and $v'$.
+A tree of spheres ${\cal T}$ marked by $X$ is the following data : \begin{itemize} \item a combinatorial tree $T$ whose leaves are the elements of $X$ and every internal vertex has at least valence $3$, \item for each internal vertex $v$ of $T$, an injection $i_v$ of the set of edges $E_v$ adjacent to $v$ into a projective sphere that we denote by ${\S}_v$. \end{itemize}